Easy Meals For Casual Entertaining

 When you need easy meal ideas for entertaining, follow this plan.
 It’s perfect for casual dinner parties and the recipes are simple to make when you’re hosting overnight guests, relatives, or friends.

 When I’m looking for dinner party ideas for casual entertaining, I’m reaching for a casserole dish or the crock pot.
-The focus isn’t on preparing formal or fancy dinners, it’s about creating a menu with casual comfort food that’s easy to prepare for the people we know best.
+The focus isn’t on preparing formal or fancy dinners, it’s about creating a menu with comfort food that’s easy to prepare for the people we know best.

 To me that means hosting family, friends, and overnight guests, and this easy meal plan will make your table feel like home.
 Everything can be made or assembled ahead, and the recipes continue to get rave reviews year after year.